kevinyen83/OnlineCarRentalSystem/README.md

 - [x] Use validation library to manage form validation parts.
 - [x] Add unit tests
 - [ ] Add Integrated tests by Cypress
+- [ ] Complete the full functionality of MSW